 - Other problems include the fact that geolocation data can be captured and analyzed, cookies can be captured and analyzed, and browser history can be captured and used to tailor phishing and/or spearphishing attacks.

-Protect Your Business from the Web
+Protect Your Business from the Internet

-We all need the web in order for our businesses to be productive.
+We all need the internet in order for our businesses to be productive.
 There’s no way around it.
 But if you can ensure that your employees are accessing it safely, your company will be that better protected.
-To help provide our customers with the very best web security, Great Lakes Computer Corporation has partnered with Mimecast (a cybersecurity provider that helps companies worldwide make email safer and stand strong in the face of cyberattacks and human error).
+To help provide our customers with the very best internet security, Great Lakes Computer Corporation has partnered with Mimecast (a cybersecurity provider that helps companies worldwide make email safer and stand strong in the face of cyberattacks and human error).
 We have several layers of protection we can provide.
 Click below to learn more!